kumarlearns6767/gptravo/README.md

    > The website will have features like Lazy Loading, High speed loading of the site, less routing and SPA type site in future versions.

+5. Now on your code editor, Install the "Live server" extension so that you can run the website.
+After installation, please click on "Go Live" option in your code editor in the below taskbar in VS Code.

+6. Congratulations!
+Your website is running in your local Windows computer.

+Process to purchase this website template -

+Please mail me on nextlevelproduction@duck.com showing your interest and explaining all your requirements for this website.
+Then please continue to do the payment via UPI and if you are outside India then process for Swiss Transfer.
+After doing the payment, please send me the screenshot with complete transaction detail on the same mail id.
+Once the payment is received then the website source code will be mailed to you and a meeting will be scheduled with you for further discussion.

 If you want to purchase this landing page service then please connect with me on Linkedin - lalit kumar ex-Deloitte. and If you want to hire me for job/contract please do the same.